 Who knows what happened later, and how many other special moments have taken place here?

 What an extraordinary place and possibly, by chance, at its peak when we visited?
 Is there a more dramatic setting and stunning aesthetic contemporary design for a rose garden in the UK?
 If so do let me know.
-(It’s really worthwhile clicking on ant images you like to view them bigger size, particularly with the garden and meadow views).
-Only created about 4 years ago, these images give an idea of just how special roses (135 different forms supplied by David Austin Roses) can look when grown this well, in what’s been a brilliant year for roses here, and when imaginatively combined with perennial plantings.
+(It’s really worthwhile clicking on any images you like, to view them at a larger size, particularly with the garden and meadow views).
+Only created about 4 years ago, these images give an idea of just how special roses can look, (135 different forms supplied by David Austin Roses), when grown this well, in what’s been a brilliant year for roses here, and when imaginatively combined with perennial plantings.
 Every turn and angle produced different stunning planting mixes.
 Every rose is numbered and listed in the garden map, so it’s easy to record any that take your fancy.
-Needless to say, the scents were stunning Even better, the philanthropy of the owner, Sir John Hall, whose vision along with that of his daughter saw the project completed, extends to charging just £4 pp for concession admissions which gains you access for a year.
-There’s also a lovely contemporary on site cafe, vegetable growing area and woodland walks too.
+Needless to say, the scents filling the air were stunning.
+Even better, the philanthropy of the owner, Sir John Hall, whose vision along with that of his daughter saw the project completed, extends to charging just £4 pp for concession admissions which gains you access for a year.
+There’s also a lovely contemporary on-site cafe, vegetable growing area and woodland walks too.

-In spite of mixed weather we saw some superb gardens and met some lovely people and enjoyed very warm hospitality.
+In spite of mixed weather, we saw some superb gardens and met some lovely people and enjoyed very warm hospitality.
 I left my camera in the car, (intentionally) so am indebted to Fiona and her phone for the selection of images below, several taken in poor light.
-Since this will be another lengthy post, I’m attaching just a few images of each garden to give a flavour and highlight just how wonderful the roses were in this climate/year, which probably receives less than half of our annual rainfall.
+Since this will be another lengthy post, I’m attaching just a few images of each garden to give an overview, and highlight just how wonderful the roses were in this area/climate/year, which probably receives less than half of our annual rainfall.

-And how stunning the garden designs and locations were too, most having been created or dramatically reworked over the last few years by the current owners.
+And also how stunning the garden designs and locations were, most having been created or dramatically reworked over the last few years by the current owners.
 As is often the case, we came away inspired and with ideas and plant names we might try to work into the garden here in due course.

 Would we do this again?
 Almost certainly, since it allowed us access to an unfamiliar part of the UK, and some inspiring gardens, our favourites being the last two where the standard of plant selection, design and garden maintenance were superb.

-A feature of haymaking this year has been an incredibly tame robin which has appeared in both our hay meadows once we get the forks and rakes working.
-Its keen vision spotting small caterpillars amongst the drying hay…
+A feature of haymaking this year has been an incredibly tame robin which has appeared in both our hay meadows, once we get the forks and rakes working.
+Its keen vision enabling it to spot small caterpillars amongst the drying hay.

 I was chatting with a fellow local meadow owner recently about how tricky it is to capture the appearance of a meadow with still images, but I think this year I’ve got a little closer, since the light has often been gorgeous at different times of the day.
-Though many of the images need enlarging to really pick up the details…
+Although many of the images need enlarging, to really pick up the details.

 In addition, thanks to the NGS and also the Coronation Meadows website, our mini break incorporated a couple of visits to wildflower hay meadows that were truly glorious and on a large enough scale to provide real vistas.

-Like all meadows you have to get up amongst the flowers to really appreciate just how beautiful they are, and how like all meadows the plant mix is pretty unique to the site, a significant feature being the beautiful small blue Geraniums.
+Like all meadows you have to get up amongst the flowers to really appreciate just how beautiful they are, and how like all meadows the plant mix is pretty unique to the site, a significant feature being the beautiful small blue Geranium sylvaticum.

 Two and a half hours of glorious walking with no other people seen.
-Hares, herons and even an Oystercatcher, and most stunningly the hillsides and valley bottoms, even where grazed by sheep, were covered in wildflowers.
+We saw hares, herons and even an oystercatcher.
+Most stunningly, the hillsides and valley bottoms were covered in wildflowers, even where grazed by sheep.
 The smell of nectar from the white clover and wild thyme filled the air.
-Pignut and Chimney Sweeper Moths were in abundance…
+Pignut, Conopodium majus, and Chimney Sweeper moths, Odezia atrata were in abundance.